arikansm/cti-for-css/README.md

-# cti-for-css: Automated Cyber Threat Intelligence for Closed Source Software
+# Automated Cyber Threat Intelligence for Closed Source Software

 `cti-for-css` is a cutting-edge system designed to automate the production of cyber threat intelligence (CTI) for closed-source software vulnerabilities.
 Utilizing deep learning algorithms and an innovative function-as-sentence approach, this tool simplifies the detection and classification of software vulnerabilities.